 Metal is more expensive but lasts longer, while asphalt will be cheaper up front but will require more maintenance.
 Wood has better insulation than many other roofing types, which can save you money during colder months.

-In Oregon, roofing contractors are required to be licensed by the Oregon Construction Contractors Board.
-To get this license, contractors must be bonded and insured.
+Roofing contractors in Oregon must be licensed by the Oregon Construction Contractors Board.
+To get this license, contractors need to be bonded and insured.